 Devil in the data.
 For firms with varying account structures and naming conventions, finding the right data is rarely simple.
-In 2018, firms will prepare data for machine learning, making it a priority to label a lot of data.
+Firms will prepare data for machine learning, making it a priority to label a lot of data.
 It means sourcing, organizing, and curating unstructured data (text, images, and audio), too.
 They may even make more—creating “synthetic data” mimicking real client profiles to help train systems.

 Teaming for success.
 Financial institutions will look for success by combining business domain, analytics, and artificial intelligence (AI) experts who understand algorithms and new techniques, as well as data engineers/scientists who can work with cloud technology and machine learning systems.
-For now, it’s a rare combination, and we expect firms to focus on finding, training, and building teams with these profiles in 2018.
+For now, it’s a rare combination, and we expect firms to focus on finding, training, and building teams with these profiles.

 Decisions, decisions.
 According to our most recent Big Decisions™ survey, only 37% of financial services respondents said that internal data and analytics will drive their next big decision.
 So how can you make more sophisticated, data-driven decisions?
 First, you’ll need to understand when to sacrifice sophistication for speed, or vice versa.
 Make sure your data scientists and business leaders are working together, and match the type of analysis to the problem you’re trying to solve.
 If you need to understand fast-moving trends about how your clients behave, for example, prioritize speed over lengthy data cleaning and advanced analytics.
 Ideally, you should also mine unstructured feedback data for more immediate insights on the changes you should make.

 Let’s get it together.
 You can’t get insights from the data you have on client behavior if it’s scattered across the firm in disconnected databases.
 For information you can act on, create data lakes (repositories for both structured and unstructured data that can evolve based on business needs) that bring together data from different sources to power the applications of the future.